agahozosabrine/Futebal-Talent-Connect/README.md

 ## 🚀 What This Project Is

 I set out to host a working website on a server I configured myself, rather than relying on a website builder like Wix or a managed platform like WordPress.com.
-Everything below — the virtual machine, the updates, the web server, and the domain — was set up by hand over SSH, with no graphical desktop and no pre-installed content management system.
+Everything below  the virtual machine, the updates, the web server, and the domain  was set up by hand over SSH, with no graphical desktop and no pre installed content management system.

 **The stack:**